ktweeden/wk6_d3_homework/answers.md

 Clicking the next/step through button

 *What does the step into command do?*
+Steps into a specific method from a line which calls several.

-*What is the difference between evaluate expression and evaluate code fragment?*
+*What is the difference between evaluate expression and evaluate code fragment?* evaluate expression runs the whole expression and evaluate code fragment runs just a small part.